BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 | url of image 3 |

 In one assignment, each row in the csv will be iteratively loaded and processed, resulting in 3 HITs.
-In each HIT, the value defined in `src` determines where to find the url.
+In each HIT, the value of `src` defines where to find the url.
 In our example, `src="${image_url}"` means that it will take the values under the column `image_url`, with which the value of `src` will be filled.
 As a result, the `src` will contain one of the urls of image in the csv file.
 This tells the `crowd-image-classifier` which image to load for the classification.